Swrd34/Blackjack_PyCharm_Build/README.md

-# Blackjack_PyCharm_Build
-A simple program for playing American blackjack Currently in Development
+A simple program for playing American blackjack. <br>
+Currently in Development. <br>
+Thank you for playing/contributions!